geoblocks/ol-maplibre-layer/README.md

 map.addLayer(layer);
 ```

-All the properties passed to the construction (except `maplibreOptions`) are used to create the [OpenLayers layer](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html).
+All the properties passed to the construction (except `mapLibreOptions`) are used to create the [OpenLayers layer](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html).
-`maplibreOptions` is used to create the [MapLibre map](https://maplibre.org/maplibre-gl-js-docs/api/map/).
+`mapLibreOptions` is used to create the [MapLibre map](https://maplibre.org/maplibre-gl-js-docs/api/map/).

 The MapLibreLayer exposes the underlying MapLibre map as public property, so you can use it to interact with the map.